best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Once built, the HTML files containing your documentation can be opened in any browser.
 Usually this means looking for an `index.html` file in the output directory and opening it with your browser.
 This is sufficient for local usage.
-However,it is wise to host this documentation somewhere where it will be publicly available to improve the end-user experience and remove the need to browse the files looking for `index.html`.
+However, it is wise to host this documentation somewhere where it will be publicly available to improve the end-user experience and remove the need to browse the files looking for `index.html`.

 Your version control platform might support hosting web pages already.
 GitHub provides this hosting via [GitHub Pages](https://pages.github.com/) and is able to host not only documentation,